tradle/mycloud/docs/plugins.md

 ## How Plugins Work

 The in-house bot has a number of lifecycle methods that can be implemented by plugins.
 The bot will call your implementation at the appropriate time, with the predetermined (but not yet well-documented) arguments.
-(If you're familiar with React, think `componentWillMount`, `componentWillReceiveProps`, `render`.
-When they're called is up to the engine.
-What they do is up to you.)

 There are two components to plugins, code and configuration.
 If the code says "call the FBI and check if the applicant's kids eat their vegetables," the configuration says when to make this call, the API key to the FBI's Veggie Spy API, etc. The code and configuration are deployed and managed separately.